Sir-Jude/Distriflask/README.md

 # 5. Further development
 The project is still in full development and there is still a lot of work to do, but some features are already in progress:
 - Write more unit tests with pytest and improve the app test coverage
-- For the users with role "Application", restrict the access to the devices linked to their own region.
+- For the users with role "Application", restrict the access to the courses linked to their own region.
 - Write the code for adding some extensions to the main file and create the final .deb package to be dowloaded.